jcearlock/Alexa/README.md

 ```

-Step X) Create your 'ASKIndigo' Alexa Skill in the Amazon Developer Console:
+Step 2) Create your 'ASKIndigo' Alexa Skill in the Amazon Developer Console:

 Go to ```https://developer.amazon.com/edw/home.html```

 ![alt tag](https://github.com/msreynolds/askIndigo/blob/master/help/AmazonDevelopmentConsole-Step1-ASKIndigo-CreateSkill.png)

-Step 2) Edit the skil, Set invocation name to 'indigo' (or whatever you like) in the Amazon Alexa Developer Console:
+Step 3) Edit the skil, Set invocation name to 'indigo' (or whatever you like) in the Amazon Alexa Developer Console:

 ![alt tag](https://github.com/msreynolds/askIndigo/blob/master/help/AmazonDevelopmentConsole-Step2-ASKIndigo-SkillInformation.png)

-Step X)
+Step 4)
 Copy/Paste the contents of ```askIndigo/speechAssets/IntentSchema.json``` into the appropriate section of the Interaction Model in the Amazon Developer Console:

 Edit the file ```askIndigo/speechAssets/SampleUtterances.txt``` with your own device name customizations.
 Copy/Paste the contents into the appropriate section of the Interaction Model in the Amazon Developer Console: